 California Penalties and Interest for Unclaimed Property

 By law, California will automatically assess interest on any property reported after the date it was required to be reported.
-The interest rate for California unclaimed property penalties is calculated at 12% per annum starting from the date the property was originally due.
+The interest rate for California unclaimed property penalties is calculated at 12% per year starting from the date the property was originally due, not to exceed $10,000.
 California unclaimed property interest assessments can be significant, with the amount of interest assessed potentially far exceeding the value of the property.

 Texas Unclaimed Property Penalties and Interest

-Holders who fail to meet Texas escheat reporting deadlines shall pay interest at an annual rate of 10 percent.
+Holders who fail to meet Texas escheat reporting deadlines shall pay interest at an annual rate of 10%.
 The interest is assessed on the property from the date the property should have been paid or delivered until the date the property is actually paid or delivered.

 Additionally, late-filing holders are assessed a penalty equal to 5% of the value of the property.
 If a holder fails to pay or deliver property before the 31st day after the date the property is due, an additional penalty equal to 5% of the value of the property due is imposed.